jxxcarlson/learn-ocaml/README.md

 - a Brownian path: a particle starts at the origin and makes N random moves; the particle is displayed at each step

-- a Brownian cloud: M particles start at the origin and make N random steps; the final position of each is displayed
+- a Brownian cloud: M particles start at the origin and make N random steps; the final position of each is displayed.
+The particle positions are normally distributed.

 The parameters M and N can be set in the program.